 MVC websites can be run on our Windows Shared Hosting environment, but they must be configured correctly.
+The information below - "Steps", also applies to .NET CORE.

 Firstly, they must be running on our Windows 2012 servers.